Createdd/Writing/2020/articles/amdGpuOnMac.md

 **This article was written on 02-10-2020**
-I cannot monitor all my articles.
-There is a high probability that, when you read this article the tipps are outdated and the processes have changed.
+I cannot monitor all of my articles.
+There is a high probability that when you read this article the tips are outdated and the processes have changed.

 If you need more information on certain parts, feel free to point it out in the comments.